 The Lord's Day at Covenant Presbyterian Fellowship

-Coffee and refreshments 10:15-10:30am.
+Coffee and refreshments after worship.
 Usually someone has brought a home-made goodie that we all share with a hot beverage or refreshing bottle of water.
-We welcome visitors during this time and greet one another before entering into worship.
+We welcome visitors during this time and greet one another after worship.

 We read and recite Scripture passages, creeds, and confessions together aloud.
 We do this all in a special order that we understand to be "proper and scriptural pattern[s] of worship that have been historically observed by the church, particularly in the Reformed tradition."
 (OPC Book of Church Order, Directory for the Public Worship of God, Chapter 1, C.3.a.)

 If this style of worship is new to you, please don't be alarmed or intimidated.
 There is such beauty, truth, conviction, confidence, encouragement and grace in these hymns, Psalms, and confessions, prayers and readings.
 They glorify God and edify his church.
 Visit our What We Believe and Statement of Faith pages to learn how our beliefs inform our worship services.